Chain Bridge Road/Eaton Place Intersection Improvements

 Please include a SAFE bike path connection from the City of Fairfax to the new 66 bike trail as an essential part of any redesign of this intersection.

-Amy almost 2 years ago
+Amy over 2 years ago

 Much needed improvements are welcomed, especially since the George Snyder Trail is planned to meet up with that intersection.
 The bike path that connects to the path that runs parallel to 66 can be seen along Chain Bridge Road running north.

-Cpnthrz almost 2 years ago
+Cpnthrz over 2 years ago

 Please, no more traffic lights.
 Thank you.

-Tom almost 2 years ago
+Tom over 2 years ago

 I am strongly supportive of the new design, especially removing the service road legs of the intersection.
 Every day cars end up running the red light for the access road signal when the main signal is green (for traffic coming from the access road), possibly because they do not see or understand that signal, and it poses a hazard.
 This will simplify the intersection considerably.

-John T almost 2 years ago
+John T over 2 years ago

 Hullo,